On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase I

-Note that the error in the polynomial approximation for $i=1$ is the smallest as this error needs to pass through the greatest number of subsequent mappings. \\
+\end{claim} Note that the error in this polynomial approximation for $j=1$ is the smallest as this error needs to pass through the greatest number of subsequent mappings.

-We prove the claim by induction on $i$.
+\begin{claimproof} We prove the claim by induction on $j$.
 Let $z \in U_{2R_0}$.
-For the base case $i=1$, we have that univalence and 1. in the claim follow immediately from our application of the Polynomial Implementation Lemma.
-For 2., recall that $f_0= \mathrm{Id}$, let $z \in U_{2R_0}$, and, using \eqref{fcircgloc}, compute
+For the base case, we have that univalence and 1. in the claim follow immediately from our applications of the Polynomial Implementation Lemma and in particular from \eqref{pilapp} (with $j = i+1 = 1$ so that $i=0$) since $f_0= Id$.
+For 2., using 1. (or \eqref{pilapp} above) and \eqref{fcircgloc}, compute

-which completes the proof of the base case since we assumed $\epsilon < R_0$.
-Now suppose the claim holds for some $1\leq k <N+1$.
+which completes the proof of the base case since we had assumed $\epsilon < R_0$.
+Now suppose the claim holds for some $1\leq j <N+1$.
 Then